Accommodation

 After the shearing the fence had to fixed again by ramming some timber wedges into the ground to straighten up some bent posts again and fixing the top wire back by installing a new tensioner.

-Next on the list was fixing the water troughs that Moo decided to use for playing socker.
+Next on the list was fixing the water troughs that Abigail Moo decided to use for playing socker.
 Silly moo.

 Related Posts